-Cancer researcher's life saved by CAR-T treatment
+Cancer researcher's own battle furthers CAR-T treatment

 DALLAS – Feb.
 14, 2018 – About a dozen years ago, Dr. Woodring Wright, a UT Southwestern Professor of Cell Biology, sneezed.